rhodyprog4ds/BrownFall20/assignments/04-prepare.md

   git push
   ```

-1. if you will keep working after pushing, first pull down the .md conversion that was added by github actions.
+1. if you will keep working after pushing, first pull down the .md conversion that was added by GitHub actions.
 If you don't you'll have to merge, it should be fine, but ask if you're not sure.

   ```
   git pull